LaxarJS/laxar/docs/manuals/adapters.md

 [« return to the manuals](index.md)

-LaxarJS widgets do not have to be written using AngularJS.
+LaxarJS widgets can be created in various integration technologies:
-While [our own widgets](http://laxarjs.github.io/widget-browser) are usually written in AngularJS, this should not prevent you from using an (MVC) framework of your choice, such as [Backbone.js](http://backbonejs.org), [Knockout](http://knockoutjs.com/) or [React](https://facebook.github.io/react/).
+While [our own widgets](http://laxarjs.github.io/widget-browser) are often written in [AngularJS](https://angularjs.org), this should not prevent you from using an (MVC) framework of your choice, such as [Backbone.js](http://backbonejs.org), [Knockout](http://knockoutjs.com) or [React](https://facebook.github.io/react/).

 Preliminary readings: